 November 25, 1963 ~ Jazz singer Holly Cole born in Halifax, Canada ~ Fronts the Holly Cole Trio.
 Actively recording since the late 1980s.
 Known for her jazzy interpretations of well known pop and rock songs originally by the Pretenders, Elvis Costello, Gordon Lightfoot, Elvis Presley, Tom Waits, Lyle Lovett, and others

 November 25, 1960 ~ Singer Amy Grant born in Augusta, Georgia, USA ~ Referred to as “the Queen of Christian Pop”, sold over 30 million albums.
-Known for songs such as Father's Eyes, Sing Your Praise To The Lord, Angels, Find A Way, Wise Up, Everywhere I Go, What About The Love, That's What Love Is For, Baby Baby, Every Heartbeat, and others.
-Collaborated with Michael W Smith, Randy Stonehill, Peter Cetera, and others.
+Known for songs such as Father's Eyes, Sing Your Praise To The Lord, Angels, Find A Way, Wise Up, Everywhere I Go, What About The Love, That's What Love Is For, Baby Baby, and Every Heartbeat.
+Collaborated with Michael W Smith, Randy Stonehill, and Peter Cetera.
 Married to singer Gary Chapman from 1982 to 1999.
 Married to country singer Vince Gill since 2000

 November 25, 1959 ~ Guitarist Steve Rothery born in Brampton, UK ~ Original guitarist, longest continous member of Marillion.
 Cites Andrew Latimer, Steve Hackett, David Gilmour, Joni Mitchell as influences.
 Has also worked with the Wishing Tree, Jadis, Arrakeen, John Wesley, Arena, Ian Mosley, Gazpacho, and others